Piano Sonata No. 15 (Beethoven): Third movement

 The Scherzo is in D major.
 Its most important feature is the contrast between four long notes, each an octave apart, and a fast quaver melody.
 The trio, in B minor, repeats a simple four-bar melody eight times over, with a relentless broken octave–chord bass figuration adding harmonic, rhythmic, and dynamic intensity as the repeats progress.
 It provides a diversion to the blithe scherzo, contrasting sharply in tone and adding gravity to the prevailing humor.

 Fourth movement

-The final movement is a rondo.
+The finale is a rondo.
 Out of not only his piano sonatas but all of his published works up to this point, this is the first time that Beethoven decides to write ma non troppo.
 Some critics attribute the repeating bass line to a bagpipe, others to a dancing gigue.
 Beethoven employs various amusing, interesting and very adventurous episodes, all with different moods, rhythms, and harmonic texture.
 The coda, played a little faster than the allegro (Più allegro), can be termed as the only 'virtuoso' passage in the whole sonata.